cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 In this tutorial, we will study the response of a carbon-monoxide in the gas phase upon a δ-kick along its perpendicular direction.
-We will focus on the X-Ray range, but in principle, other ranges of frequency can be sampled using this technic.
+We will focus on the X-Ray range, but in principle, other ranges of frequency can be sampled using this approach.

-This has been done for isolated carbon-monoxide at the DFT/PBEh level using a PCSEG-2 basis set.
-One can look at the input file contained in RTP.inp, in the following we will emphasize a few important points related to the δ-kick technic.
+The input file RTP.inp presents an example to propagate the electronic density of an isolated carbon-monoxide molecule, upon the application of a predefined δ-kick.
+Ste simulation is performedd at the DFT/PBEh level using a PCSEG-2 basis set.

 ```none
 &GLOBAL